 For all three appointments, patients should dress in loose fitting clothing that allows free movement.

 Visit #1 -A student/clinician team will conduct a medical history interview, followed by a physical examination pertinent to the presenting musculoskeletal complaint/symptoms.
 Examination findings are evaluated and explained.
 Treatment options to address the complaint are discussed, agreed upon and then carried out.
 Two follow up visits are necessary to provide treatment, assess response to treatment and co-create an effective self-care plan.

-The emphasis of this clinical education experience is for our doctoral student physical therapists is musculoskeletal therapeutics.
+The emphasis of this clinical education experience is for our doctoral student physical therapists to master the fundamentals of musculoskeletal therapeutics.
 Accordingly the treatment offered is likely to include, but not be limited to, manual therapy interventions, health education and therapeutic exercises.